-Steve Ettlinger • over 9 years ago
+Steve Ettlinger • about 10 years ago

 Would instant tracing/conference call work?

 I can't propose this myself--not qualified--but as I was being "phished" the other day by Rachel from Cardmember Services, they were on the line with me quite some time, trying to get my phone, social security number, full name, etc. (I had to cancel and get a new card -- they got just part of my info before I woke up!).